Inpatient Opioid Treatment Center and Rehab

 After detox, a period of addiction therapy begins.
 Most programs involve a mix of individual and group counseling, education on opioid addiction and addiction recovery strategies, and preparation for ongoing aftercare and continuation of the recovery process after treatment.

-Paying for Opioid Addiction Treatment
+Payment Options for Opioid Addiction Treatment

 Insurance coverage for addiction treatment varies a great deal.
 If you’re insured, check your policy to verify which services are covered, and verify coverage amounts.